mujm/CCS21_GNNattack/README.md

 ## Defend Adversarial Attack

-please refer to the origin paper and code [low-rank](https://github.com/DSE-MSU/DeepRobust)
+please refer to the origin paper and code of [low-rank](https://github.com/DSE-MSU/DeepRobust)